 Day 1 – Tuesday, June 11th

-On Tuesday, the SciComm session will include 12 presentations and a panel discussion moderated by Kate Thompson (NOAA Sanctuaries) with science communication thought leaders Peter Annin (Author), Andrea Densham (Shedd), Sandra Svoboda (DPTV) & TJ Pignataro (Buffalo News).
+On Tuesday, the SciComm session will include 12 presentations and a panel moderated discussion with science communication thought leaders Peter Annin (Author), Andrea Densham (Shedd), Sandra Svoboda (DPTV) & TJ Pignataro (Buffalo News).
 The panelists will explore what they see happening now and what they think the future looks like for connecting people and ideas for large lakes research.

 Tuesday Morning (Edwards Hall Room 103)